Overview

 5. The Joint Synthesis Field of Study enables students to represent the value of integrating diverse attitudes, perspectives, and capabilities based on an appreciation of the nature of the joint, interagency, intergovernmental, and multinational environment.

-5. The Joint Synthesis Field of Study hosts a week-long field research trip to Washington, D.C. in September; a week-long exercise with students from the Swedish Defence University (SeDU) in March; a nearly two-week field research trip to Guam, Saipan, and Japan in April; a two-week Capstone exercise in May and oral comprehensive final examinations just before graduation in June; and multiple engagements with senior leaders from the United States and our allies.
+5. Joint Synthesis hosts a week-long exercise with students from the Swedish Defence University (SeDU) in March, a two-week field research trip to Guam, Saipan, and allied nations in April, a two-week Capstone exercise in May and oral comprehensive examinations just before graduation in June.

 As graduates of JAWS earn both Joint Professional Military Education – Level II certification and a fully-accredited Master of Science degree in Joint Campaign Planning and Strategy, the Effective Communication Field of Study requires students to demonstrate the ability to conduct, compose, and present graduate-level research.
 During the initial weeks of the program, students will select one of several elective research seminars to personalize their academic experience and provide the structured environment to help them satisfy their 40-page Individual Strategic Research Paper (ISRP) requirement by mid-spring.
 Incoming students will benefit from having some idea of what research topics might interest them, but do not need to have a formal plan when they arrive.